toverainc/willow-docs/docs/development.md

 ### Flash

-For out of the box/factory new ESP32-S3-BOX hardware you will need to (one time) erase the factory flash before flashing Willow:
+For out of the box/factory new ESP BOX hardware you will need to (one time) erase the factory flash before flashing Willow:

 ```sh
 ./utils.sh erase-flash